Siege of Leningrad: Finnish participation

 The proximity of the Finnish border – 33–35 km from downtown Leningrad – and the threat of a Finnish attack complicated the defence of the city.
 At one point, the defending front commander, Popov, could not release reserves opposing the Finnish forces to be deployed against the Wehrmacht because they were needed to bolster the 23rd Army's defences on the Karelian Isthmus.
 Mannerheim terminated the offensive on 31 August 1941, when the army had reached the 1939 border.
 Popov felt relieved, and redeployed two divisions to the German sector on 5 September.

-Subsequently, the Finnish forces reduced the salients of Beloostrov and Kirjasalo, which had threatened their positions at the sea coast and south of the River Vuoksi.
+Subsequently, the Finnish forces reduced the salients of Beloostrov and Kirjasalo, which had threatened their positions at the seacoast and south of the River Vuoksi.
 Lieutenant General Paavo Talvela and Colonel Järvinen, the commander of the Finnish Coastal Brigade responsible for Ladoga, proposed to the German headquarters the blocking of Soviet convoys on Lake Ladoga.
-The idea was proposed to the Germans on their own behalf going past both Finnish Navy HQ and General HQ.
-Germans responded positively to the proposition and informed the slightly surprised Finns – who apart from Talvela and Järvinen had very little knowledge of the proposition – that transport of the equipment for the Ladoga operation was already arranged.
+The idea was proposed on their own behalf, bypassing both Finnish Navy HQ and General HQ.
+The Germans responded favorably and informed the slightly surprised Finns – who apart from Talvela and Järvinen had very little knowledge of the proposition – that transport of the equipment for the Ladoga operation was already arranged.
 The German command formed the international naval detachment (which also included the Italian XII Squadriglia MAS) under Finnish command and the Einsatzstab Fähre Ost under German command.
-These naval units operated against the supply route in the summer and autumn of 1942, the only period the units were able to operate as freezing waters then forced the lightly equipped units to be moved away, and changes in front lines made it impractical to reestablish these units later in the war.
+These naval units operated against the supply route in the summer and autumn of 1942, the only seasons in which the units were able to operate before freezing waters forced the lightly equipped units to be moved away.
+Changes in front lines made it impractical to re-establish these units later in the war.